Towards a dichotomy for the switch list homomorphism problem for signed graphs: Background

-\begin{theorem}[The $\CSP$-dichotomy] For a relational structure $\cH$ the problem $\CSP(\cH)$ is polynomial time solvable if the core of $\cH$ admits a $\WNU$-polymorphism, and is otherwise $\NP$-complete. \end{theorem}
+\begin{theorem}[The $\CSP$-dichotomy, \cite{Bu17,Zh17}] For a relational structure $\cH$ the problem $\CSP(\cH)$ is in $\P$ if the core of $\cH$ admits a $\WNU$-polymorphism, and is otherwise in $\NPC$. \end{theorem}

-In general it is difficult to decide find the core of a structure $\cH$, and it is also difficult to decide if a structure has a $\WNU$-polymorphism, so it is difficult to give a non-algebraic description of the structures $\cH$ for which $\CSP(\cH)$ is in $P$.
+In general it is difficult to find the core of a structure $\cH$, and tends to be difficult to give a non-algebraic description of the structures $\cH$ for which $\CSP(\cH)$ is in $\P$.
 For list colouring, it gets a little easier.
 For one, the structure $H_\unary$ is always a core.
 It is easy to see that any polymorphism of $H_\unary$ is conservative, so for list colouring problems we get the following corollary of Theorem \ref{thm:CSPdichot} which Bulatov actually proved years earlier in \cite{BulList}.

 \begin{corollary} For a relational structure $\cH$ the problem $\CSP(\cH_\unary)$ is in $\P$ if and only if the core of $\cH$ admits a conservative $\WNU$-polymorphism. \end{corollary}